Rob Minter: Reception

 The episode showing Dawn handcuffed to the bed grabbed 9.3 million viewers in total.
-In the episode, Rob lures Dawn out into the country so that May can handcuff her to the bed in order to give Dawn a home caesarian section.
-This screening prompted over 200 complaints to the BBC.
+In the episode, Rob lures Dawn out into the country so that May can handcuff her to the bed in order to give Dawn a home cesarean section.
+This episode prompted over 200 complaints to the BBC.
 Laing commented: "I was shocked when I read the script and my girlfriend Ali has been a bit disturbed by what I've been up to.
 She's enjoyed it but she's been a bit horrified at the same time!
 I didn't have any idea how bonkers it was going to get. [...]
 Rob and May were going through real problems with IVF then made some bad choices which got them spiralling into this very dark place.
 It's good drama and a difficult thing to pull off when it's going out at 8pm.
 Although we received a lot of complaints last week nobody was trying to offend people."
 Dawn falls in love with Rob, and he uses this to get a child for May and himself.
 Laing admitted it was an "intense" period, and commented: "As an actor, you've got to find a way to get your head around it.
 I never thought about Rob as a villain, he's just someone who makes bad choices and digs holes he can't get out of.
 The very last turn, when it got so extreme, I put it down to him falling out of love with Dawn and his wife having this spell on him. [...]
 He justifies it to himself by thinking Dawn wants to give the baby up anyway and she was going to take money for it.
 I think deep down he has a conscience and there is probably a part of him which is horrified but there's no going back."